-The Libero player(s) must wear a uniform (OR JACKET/BIB FOR THE REDESIGNATED Libero) which has a different dominant colour from any colour of the rest of the team.
+The Libero player(s) must wear a uniform (or jacket/bib for the re-designated Libero) which has a different dominant colour from any colour of the rest of the team.
 The uniform must clearly contrast with the rest of the team.
+Both Liberos can be in uniforms different from each other and from the rest of the team.

 The Libero uniforms must be numbered like the rest of the team.